-Pardon and forgiveness of sins is obtained by obeying and identifying with the gospel message according to Acts 2:38.
+Forgiveness of sins is received by obeying and identifying with the gospel message according to Acts 2:38.
 The word “repentance” comes from several Greek words which mean, change of views and purpose, change of heart, change of mind, change of life, to transform, etc. Jesus said, “…Except ye repent, ye shall all likewise perish.”
 (Luke 13:3).
 Luke 24:47 says, “And that repentance and remission of sins should be preached in His name along all nations, beginning at Jerusalem.”

 We believe that the scriptural mode of water baptism (immersion) is only for believers who have fully repented having turned from their sins and a love of the world, and must be administered by a duly authorized minister of the Gospel, in obedience to the Word of God, in the name of the Lord Jesus Christ according to the Acts of the Apostles 2:38; 8:16; 10:47; 19:5, thus fulfilling Matthew 28:19.